The best Labor Day deals on Amazon right now | CNN Underscored

 Save on backpacks, kids’ fashion, electronics and more.

-Kids can keep their lunches cool in style with the Adidas Santiago Insulated Lunch Bag ($18.75, originally $25; amazon.com), which has an insulated liner plus a small front pocket for snacks.
-The best-selling Bentgo Kids Lunch Box ($27.99, originally $39.99; amazon.com) makes it easy to pack fun, healthy meals.
+Kids can keep their lunches cool in style with the Adidas Santiago Insulated Lunch Bag ($18.75, originally $25; amazon.com), which has an insulated liner, plus a small front pocket for snacks.
+The bestselling Bentgo Kids’ Lunch Box ($27.99, originally $39.99; amazon.com) makes it easy to pack fun, healthy meals.

-Save 20% on the Shuttle Art Gel Pen Set ($16.99, originally $21.20; amazon.com), whose 120 colors will delight diligent note takers and doodlers alike.
+Save 20% on the Shuttle Art Gel Pen Set ($16.99, originally $21.20; amazon.com), whose 120 colors will delight diligent notetakers and doodlers alike.

-Finally, Sperry is offering up to 50% off back to school styles, including the colorful Crest Vibe Sneaker ($38.97, originally $59.95; amazon.com)
+Finally, Sperry is offering up to 50% off back-to-school styles, including the colorful Crest Vibe Sneaker ($38.97, originally $59.95; amazon.com)

 For more great deals, check out CNN Coupons.